 It’s worth mentioning again that analytics are crucial to every marketing plan.
-Analytics help you continuously refine your marketing campaigns to steadily grow your client’s business, increase customer conversions, and ultimately contribute to their overall success—as well as your own.
-This data can not only tell you whether your current efforts are successful, but they can also show you hidden weaknesses and even areas of untapped potential.
+Analytics help continuously refine marketing campaigns to steadily grow a client’s business, increase customer conversions, and ultimately contribute to their overall success.
+This data not only informs whether current efforts are successful, but they can also identify hidden weaknesses and even areas of untapped potential.

 Qualifications of a Marketing Consultant

-Becoming a sought-after marketing consultant is achievable with dedication, but it doesn’t happen overnight.
-You’ll need specific education, experience, and certifications to set yourself up for success.
+Becoming a marketing consultant is achievable with dedication, but it doesn’t happen overnight.
+They need specific education, experience, and certifications for success.

 The most common qualifications include: